CurtisNewbie/curtisnewbie.github.io/_posts/2024-04-15-learning-jekyll.markdown

 Once you have done writing the content, you can run `jekyll serve` to see the latest changes.
 All the changes are rendered and written to `_site` directory.

-Most of the cases, you will be modifing files inside `_posts` directory.
+In most of the cases, you will be modifing files inside `_posts` directory.
 The filename must follow the following convension: `YEAR-MONTH-DAY-title.MARKUP`, or else the posts are not displayed on webpage.

 e.g.,